-You’ve taken the SATs or ACTs (or both).
+You’ve taken the SAT or ACT (or both).
 You’ve researched a list of safety, target, and reach schools.
 You’ve written what seems like 100 college essays, and nailed down several letters of recommendation.
 You think you finally have a minute to take a breather, and then you remember: you have to figure out how to pay for all of this!

 Before we jump into that, though, I'll talk more generally about college expenses and overarching financial aid strategy.